 Disobedience of the road rules often occurs when the road system does not adequately meet road users’ needs, e.g. when there are long waiting times to cross at signalised pedestrian crossings.
 However, disobedience of the road rules may also occur when users do not understand what they are supposed to do or understand the benefits of compliance.
 This is particularly the case in LMICs as they rapidly motorise and upgrade their road networks.
 Disobedience may also occur because some road users believe they can gain a benefit (such as a faster journey or a more convenient parking or unloading spot) without incurring any penalty.
 These issues and some of the implications they have for infrastructure provision are discussed in Other Means of Encouraging Road Users to Behave According to the Rules

 Human Factors is not the same as we commonly understand human behavior or human performance to be.
-So the quesitons of personality traits like aggression, the will to violate traffic rules consciously or mistakes because of medication or age has to be regarded separately.
+So, the questions of personality traits like aggression, the will to violate traffic rules consciously or mistakes because of medication or age has to be regarded separately.
 From there can be derived essential conclusions for basic principles of driver's education, campaigns for influencing driving behavior and enforcement.

 Safe System principles require that no road users are killed or seriously injured.
 In an ideal system, collisions would not occur because the road is designed according to the needs of perception, cognitive processing and motor response for all the users.
 This is unlikely to be achieved as long as humans directly control vehicles and many roads are not designed consistent with the road users needs.
-The closer we can get to collision-free roads, the safer the system will be.
-Even with the advent of automonous and connect transportation human controll is still likely for some time into the future.
+Even with the advent of automonous and connect transportation human control is still likely for some time into the future.

-The NCHRP report, Human Factors Guidelines for Road Systems (HFGRS) (Campbell et al., 2012) is a comprehensive source on human factors and road system design and management concerning the reaction time needs of road users.
-It is intended to supplement the primary design references and standards, so that designers who do not have an extensive human factors background will be better able to take account of road user capabilities and limitations in the application of these standards.
+The NCHRP report, Human Factors Guidelines for Road Systems (HFGRS) (Campbell et al., 2012) is a comprehensive source on Human Factors and road system design and management concerning the reaction time needs of road users.
+It is intended to supplement the primary design references and standards, so that designers who do not have an extensive Human Factors background will be better able to take account of road user reaction time capabilities and limitations in the application of these standards.